thacherT1D/webdevstuff/Server_Side_Frameworks_with_Express/RESTful_Express_HTTP_Server.desc.md

 | Update            | `PUT`          | `/guests/0` | `name=Kate`  |
 | Destroy           | `DELETE`       | `/guests/0` | N/A          |

-If the above RESTful actions are performed sequentially, the guest resources will look like this after each operation.
+Each REST action performs a unique operation.
+If the above RESTful actions were performed sequentially, the operations would leave the guest resources looking like this.

 | REST Action       | Guest Resources   |
 |-------------------|-------------------|